greetclock/parts/README.md

 ## What's next?

 If you are interested in learning more, I encourage you to read the source code, run it locally and perhaps play with the code.
-You can also read the article where I explain the approach (INSERT LINK LATER).
+You can also read the [article](https://blog.alexeykarpov.com/clean-architecture-in-frontend) where I explain the approach.

 Author: [Alexey Karpov](https://alexeykarpov.com).